Metastability of Logit Dynamics for Coordination Games: Metastability

-In order to upper bound the mixing time of an ergodic chain, it is often used the fact that, for every starting state $x \in \Omega$ the total variation distance between the distribution of the chain at time $t$ and the stationary distribution $\pi$ is upper bounded by the maximum, over all states $y \in \Omega$, of the total variation between the chain starting at $x$ and the chain starting at $y$ (see Lemma~4.11 in~\cite{lpwAMS08}), i.e.

-In the following lemma we formalize and prove an analogous statement for metastable distributions. \begin{lemma} Let $P$ be a Markov chain with finite state space $\Omega$ and let $\mu$ be an $(\epsilon,T)$-metastable distribution supported over a subset $S \subseteq \Omega$ of the state space.
-Then for every $x \in S$ and every $1\leq t \leq T$, it holds that
+We now highlight some interesting properties related to the pseudo-mixing time and metastable distribution concepts.
+The first property connects $d_\mu^S(t)$ for a metastable distribution $\mu$ to a quantity that does not depend on this distribution. \begin{lemma} Let $P$ be a Markov chain with finite state space $\Omega$ and let $\mu$ be an $(\epsilon,T)$-metastable distribution supported over a subset $S$ of the state space.
+Then, for $1\leq t \leq T$, it holds that